 4. Equipment & Components

 AST system is not just a tank.
-You may require extra piping between tank and dispenser due to fire and building code separation requirements.
+You may require extra piping between the tank and dispenser due to fire and building code separation requirements.
 Antisiphon devices, thermal expansion relief valves, check & block valves, and emergency vents for primary & secondary containment are also part of the accurately engineered ASTs system.

 A storage tank or pressure vessel that is installed out in the open area or aboveground requires periodic inspection, painting, and an occasional patch job.
 The operator has to properly drain rainwater from the open area of the dike or dyke.

 You may have to account for vapor losses, especially if the tank is subject to